Jaques Cattell

-Jaques (Jack) Cattell (2 June 1904 in Garrison, New York – 19 December 1961) was an American publisher and founder of a company bearing his name, "Jaques Cattell Press, Inc.," based in Lancaster, Pennsylvania.
+Jaques (Jack) Cattell (June 2, 1904 – December 18, 1960) was an American publisher and founder of a company bearing his name, "Jaques Cattell Press, Inc.," based in Lancaster, Pennsylvania.

 Jaques Cattell Press, Inc.

 The Science Press

 There were two well-known psychologists in Lancaster, Pennsylvania, James McKeen Cattell, PhD (1860–1944) and his daughter Psyche Cattell, EdD (1893–1988).

 Alexander Graham Bell (1847–1922) and Thomas Edison (1847–1931) began a publication called Science in about 1880.
 Science failed twice before James McKeen Cattell resurrected it in 1895.
 Cattell established 1901 "The Science Press" in New York City to publish Science and other journals.
 Under Cattell's direction, the press also began publishing The Biographical Directory of American Men of Science.
 In 1923, James McKeen Cattell began The Science Press Printing Co. in Lancaster, primarily because the city was an established printing center.
 The business eventually moved to 20 McGovern Avenue, a building across from the Pennsylvania Railroad Station.
 Much of that building has been demolished.